-However, there is no guarantee of growth or increased market share, and railroads must continue to adapt their networks and offerings to better align with prevailing economic norms.
-Put another way, the fact that the overall freight transportation “pie” might grow in the years ahead does not mean railroads are guaranteed any piece of that pie.
+However, railroads have no guarantee of growth or increased market share, and they must continue to adapt their networks and offerings to better align with prevailing economic norms.
+Put another way, the fact that the overall freight transportation “pie” might grow in the years ahead does not mean railroads are guaranteed any slices of that pie.
 Railroads will have to earn it by making significant investments in infrastructure, equipment and new technologies and by providing transportation service more safely, reliably and cost effectively than their customers can obtain from other transportation options.

 Intense Competition Demands Cost Control

 Railroads compete intensely among themselves and with other modes of freight transport, particularly trucking.
 This competition is evidenced by the dramatic decline in rates charged to shippers.
 Since the industry was deregulated in 1980, revenue per ton-mile – a common proxy for rates – has fallen by over 40 percent.

-Moreover, most rail customers operate in highly competitive environments themselves in which decisions about which mode of transport and specific carrier to use is often driven by price alone.
-Because of this, railroads have a constant need for cost control and a nonstop search for improved efficiency will remain defining characteristics of railroading.
+Moreover, most rail customers operate in highly competitive environments in which decisions about which mode of transport and specific carrier to use is often driven by price alone.
+Because of this, railroads have a constant need for cost control and a nonstop search for improved efficiency as defining characteristics.

 These dynamics place railroads under constant pressure from their customers to keep their prices as low as possible and their service as efficient and reliable as possible.
-They also ensure that railroad cost increases cannot simply be passed on directly to customers.
+They also ensure that railroad cost increases cannot simply be passed on directly to railroad customers.
 The competitive pressures of the market do not allow that to occur, requiring careful attention to cost control in all areas of a railroad’s operations.

 THE DECLINE OF COAL

-Coal remains the top single commodity carried by rail, but rail coal volumes have fallen sharply in recent years due to economic and environmental forces that are sure to continue.
-Natural gas will remain cheap and plentiful, further enhancing the competitive position of gas-fired electricity generation.
+Coal remains the top single commodity carried by rail.
+Rail coal volumes have fallen sharply in recent years due to ongoing economic and environmental forces.
+Natural gas will remain affordable and plentiful, further enhancing the competitive position of gas-fired electricity generation.
 Meanwhile, coal will continue to decline as environmental objectives shift energy production towards lower carbon-emitting forms and renewables.